sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

 1. Switch to **Logic** section.

-2. Enter the **After Modification** Event Logic.
+2. Enter the **After Modification** Event Logic and **Edit** the code .

     ![Enter After Modification logic](CBO_go2AfterModify.png)

-3. Code HTTP client creation
+3. Create the HTTP Client

-    In order to call an external service from there you need to create an HTTP client in your custom business object logic.
+    To call an external service from within your custom business object logic, you need to create an HTTP client.

-    - In the already existing coding go to the end but stay in front of the last ENDIF
+    - In the existing code, locate the IF block that checks whether `bonusentitlement-bonusplanid IS INITIAL`, and insert your logic just before the final ENDIF

     - Implement a check if the outbound service is available